Oven roasted potatoes have a fantastic crispy exterior that is balanced with a creamy interior that pops in your mouth.

 Similar recipes

-We love potatoes so much, I have a dedicated category for Potato Recipes.
+We love potatoes so much that I have a dedicated category for Potato Recipes.

-Love Potatoes as much as my family, enjoy my Instant Pot Mashed Potatoes.
+Love Potatoes as much as my family, enjoy my Instant Pot Mashed Potatoes, super easy and they are ready in no time.

 Don't let the name, Funeral Potatoes fool you, these are yummy and always a hit.